wincle/NPD_python/README.md

 # NPD

-The python implementation of A Fast and Accurate Unconstrained Face Detector.
+The pure python implementation of A Fast and Accurate Unconstrained Face Detector.

-The model is training by the C++ Implemention, the python code only implement detection code.
+The model is training by the C++ Implemention, the python code only implement detection code and the speed is very slow.

 # Requirement